4m1g0/tinygs-wiki/FAQ.md

 * **Why I cannot cannot access to the MQTT server as I did before?**
 Check the [Programmatic API](https://github.com/G4lile0/tinyGS/wiki/Programmatic-API) for a more in depth explanation.

-* **Why my OLED Display is sometimes all white and sometimes black?**
-This is a new feature to protect the OLED hardware.
-All oled displays suffer wearout with time so now the station uses a light style for day hours and a dark style for the night, this ensures that all the OLED pixels wear out at the same pace making it not noticeable.
-Also an option to lower the OLED brightness was added to the configuration dashboard.